RAC acceptance grows in slow economy

 "I think it's a matter of timing this came out during the recession," Smith said.
 "This wasn't specifically driven by any sort of recession activity.
 It was something we had been testing for several years and ... there is a need for this kind of option."

 Smith said benefits of the program are fourfold.
 Customers denied traditional financing options get their merchandise, retail clients get incremental business for unserviceable customers, retail associates capture a commission, and the rent-to-own proposition often gains a new customer base.

 The model for RAC Acceptance came into existence in late 2005 as an option to help an Ashley Furniture HomeStores client in Florida with the number of credit declines it was seeing.

 Smith said RAC was in a position to help because it can approve customers who are declined on a daily basis.
-The program was developed and has continued to be changed and tested in recent years.
-That included setting up 15 locations in 2006 in conjunction with Ashley and reworking Acceptance for the next two years into a better model.

 Through the program, RAC Acceptance personnel take over for the retailer if a customer has been declined for other finance options and works to convert them to a rentto- own agreement.
 Customers generally make monthly payments on the furniture.